global-asp/asp-source/en/0236_king-kayanja-and-his-daughter.md

 ##
 Near king Kayanja's palace lived a chief called Aludah the Great.
-He was called “the Great” because everybody in the neighbourhood obeyed him.
+He was called "the Great" because everybody in the neighbourhood obeyed him.
 (He was very violent to anyone who disobeyed him!)